 - Seek counsel or support for any traumatic experiences

 Let’s talk about “self-talk” for a minute.
 Our body is made to heal.
-However, the words we say have a great impact on our body and our ability to heal.
+However, the words we say have a great impact on our bodies and our ability to heal.
 Regardless of what diet and supplements you take, your environment is one of the most important components.

 So, be kind to yourself.
 Try to avoid saying negative things about yourself and others.
 It is important to choose to be around positive people and stay positive about yourself as well.